tomjaguarpaw/trainings/lynda/communication-fundamentals.md

 ## Rapport

-* Maya Angelou: "People will forget what you said, people will forget what you did, but people will never forget hou you made them feel"
+* Maya Angelou: "People will forget what you said, people will forget what you did, but people will never forget how you made them feel"

 * Secret of rapport: help others feel a little better